|The LORD is my shepherd.|

 - Christ in the Tabernacle, by W.W.
 Rugh

 These studies have been produced with the desire that the Bible be clearly understood by as many people as possible.
 You may freely use, print, and distribute these materials, as long as you agree to the few limitations listed in our Copyright statement.
-See ''Copyright'' under the ''Help'' button on the button bar of The Book.You may also download ''The Book'' complete with all of the resources on the website, through either of these links:
+See ''Copyright'' under the ''Help'' button on the button bar of The Book.You may also download ''The Book'' complete with all of the resources on the website, through the link below:

 To facilitate electronic distribution (eg., from other websites) all files for The Book are contained in one large directory (approx. 15 MB).
 The entire program is written in HTML and is compatible with most internet browsers.
 The start file is: go_bible.htm (See the .Zip file instructions below.)